suyinwb/stock-analysis/README.md

 ## Results
-From [Analysis](#analysis), we can conclude that with the new code, our runtime is 0.261 seconds compared to 5.3 seconds.

-Therefore the speed increase for the data are:
+From [Analysis](#analysis) we can conclude taht the speed increase for the data are:

 **2018:** 20.8 times faster